iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

     $ python -c 'import ids_validator; print(ids_validator.__version__)'
     0.3.0

-Some IMASpy DBEntry objects and custom validation rulesets were built specifically for this training course.
+Some IMAS-Python DBEntry objects and custom validation rulesets were built specifically for this training course.
 You can build them by running

 .. code-block:: console